 Employment for F-1 and J-1 students is limited, and working without permission is a violation of status and a deportable offense.
 F-1 and J-1 students may not work off-campus without permission from DISSA.
 On-Campus Employment is permitted with certain restrictions.
 Students must complete employment paperwork with DISSA in order to work on-campus.
 A Social Security number is required for anyone receiving payment.
 DISSA can assist you with this process.

 DISSA offers workshops every semester which explain the different types of off-campus work permission available to F-1 and J-1 students.

 F-1 Curricular Practical Training (CPT)

-Curricular practical training (CPT), employment which is an integral part of an established curriculum, is available to F-1 students who have been lawfully enrolled on a full-time basis for one academic year.
+Curricular practical training (CPT), employment which is an integral part of an established curriculum, is potentially available to F-1 students who have been lawfully enrolled full-time for one academic year.
 Students in English language programs are ineligible for practical training.

 For an internship to be curricular, it must occur before all coursework is completed, (hence, “curricular”).
 The only exception is if the internship will provide data directly to the thesis and the student cannot otherwise acquire the data at Penn State.
 CPT falls into one of these two categories: